A natural basis for intersection numbers: Known formulas for the -point functions

-The $n$-point function is an alternative way to encode all information of intersection numbers of $\psi$ classes.
+is an alternative way to encode all information of intersection numbers of $\psi$ classes.
 In the expression above the genus is determined by the cohomological degree $D$ taken as $g = \frac{D + 3 - n}{3}$, and the expression vanishes whenever the fraction is not an integer.
 In the following we summarise the state-of-the-art about the $F_n$.

 Okounkov \cite{Ok} obtains an analytic expression of the $n$-point functions in terms of $n$-dimensional error-function-type integrals, based on his work of random permutations.
-Buryak obtains another integral representation of the $F_n$ formula from the semi-infinite wedge formalism.
+Buryak (see \cite{AIS_OkBur}) obtains another integral representation of the $F_n$ formula from the semi-infinite wedge formalism.
 Br\'ezin and Hikami \cite{BH} apply correlation functions of GUE ensemble to find explicit formulae of $n$-point functions.
-Liu and Xu exploit the information carried by the Virasoro constraints to derive a recursive formula for the $F_n$.
+Liu and Xu \cite{LiuXu_npoint} exploit the information carried by the Virasoro constraints to derive a recursive formula for the $F_n$.